 A systematic review, inspection, or verification, typically conducted by an independent individual or group.

-An individual or staff position delegated by the Institutional Official to approve a specific action of document by virtue of their signature.
+An individual authorized by an institution or organization to approve a specific action or binding document by virtue of their signature.

 Personal capacity to consider alternatives, make choice, and act without undue influence or interferences of others.

 Collection of data and/or specimens obtained and stored for future research uses and/or distribution, including a collection not originally or primarily obtained for research purposes.

 A statement of basic ethical principles governing research involving human subjects issued by the National Commission for the Protection of Human Subjects in 1978.

 An ethical principle discussed in the Belmont Report that entails an obligation to protect persons from harm.
 The principle of beneficence can be expressed in two general rules:

 - protect from harm by maximizing possible benefits and minimizing possible risks of harm.

 A virus, therapeutic serum, toxin, antitoxin, vaccine, blood, blood component or derivative, allergenic product, or analogous product applicable to the prevention, treatment, or cure of a disease or condition of human beings.

 Note: Biological products also include immunoglobulin products, monoclonal antibodies, products containing cells or microorganisms, and most proteins intended for therapeutic use.